 Example 2 - What is the impact on employment of a rise in the output capacity of a company producing alcoholic beverages?

-A producer of alcoholic beverages (SUT product category 11A) raises its output capacity and announces the creation of 50 new jobs.
+A producer of alcoholic beverages (SUT product category 11A) raises its output capacity and announces the creation of new jobs (120 000 extra hours worked).

 Impact on employment